PZebarth/PostGreSQL-Relational-Databases/README.md

 ## Conclusion
 I wrote a new Schema to accomodate the following: <br>

-1. Guideline #1: here is a list of features and specifications that Udiddit needs in order to support its website and administrative interface:
+1. Guideline #1: Here is a list of features and specifications that Udiddit needs in order to support its website and administrative interface:
 > * A.	Allow new users to register: <br>
 > * i.
 Each username has to be unique <br>
 > * ii.
 Usernames can be composed of at most 25 characters <br>